Neck arthritis symptoms

 - Numbness or a tingling sensation in the shoulders and arms

 - Loss of sensation in the arms

 - Headaches that seem to originate in the back of the skull

 - Loss of balance

-Most patients can manage less-severe symptoms of cervical spine arthritis through conservative, or non-surgical, neck arthritis treatments.
-Over-the-counter or prescription pain medicine may also be used in combination with physical therapy or other conservative treatments like chiropractic therapy or an exercise regimen to strengthen the neck muscles.
-Sometimes, non-surgical treatments do not alleviate chronic neck pain.
-Your physician may suggest spinal decompression surgery.
-This procedure is designed to relieve symptoms of neck arthritis by removing pressure on impinged nerves.
+Many times, mild symptoms of cervical spine arthritis can be managed through conservative, or nonsurgical, neck arthritis treatments.
+Over-the-counter or prescription pain medicine can also be used in combination with physical therapy or other conservative treatments like chiropractic therapy or an exercise regimen to strengthen the neck muscles.